A note on supersingular abelian varieties: Proof of Theorem

 \subsection{Part (1): case $p=2, 3$}

-We shall need some results in the inverse Galois problem.
-A useful result is that any finitely generated infinite field $L$ over its prime field $\bbP$ is {\it Hilbertian} (cf. \cite[p.~298]{schinzel:poly}), that is, the Hilbert irreducibility theorem for $L$ holds.
+We shall need some results arising from the inverse Galois problem.
+A useful result is that any finitely generated infinite field $L$ over its prime field is {\bf Hilbertian} (cf. \cite[p.~298]{schinzel:poly}), that is, the Hilbert irreducibility theorem for $L$ holds.
 In particular the rational function field $\F_{q}(T)$ is Hilbertian.